ros2/ros2_documentation/source/Installation/Dashing/Linux-Development-Setup.rst

 Now you can build as normal and support for RTI will be built as well.

-If you want to install the Connext DDS-Security plugins please refer to `this page <Install-Connext-Security-Plugins>`
+If you want to install the Connext DDS-Security plugins please refer to `this page <../Install-Connext-Security-Plugins>`

 Official binary packages from RTI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can install the Connext 5.3.1 package for Linux provided by RTI, via options available for `university, purchase or evaluation <Install-Connext-University-Eval>`
+You can install the Connext 5.3.1 package for Linux provided by RTI, via options available for `university, purchase or evaluation <../Install-Connext-University-Eval>`

 After downloading, use ``chmod +x`` on the ``.run`` executable and then execute it.
 Note that if you're installing to a system directory use ``sudo`` as well.